-This annual report contains, in addition to historical facts, forward-looking statements that are based on Nichirei's and its Group companies' current expectations, Inis annual report contains, in addition to instorical facts, toward-looking statements that are based on invitines' and its Group companies current expectations, setimates and projections regarding plans, outlook, strategies and results for the future.
+This annual report contains, in addition to historical facts, forward-looking statements that are based on Nichirei's and its Group companies' current expectations, into annual report contains, in adoution to historical tacts, provate-looking statements that are based on incliners and its Group companies current expectations, estimates and projections regarding plans, outlook, strategies and results for the future.
 All such statements are based on management's assumptions and beliefs derived from the information available to it at the time of publication of this annual report.
-Words such as "anticipates," respects, "interacting," "plans, "strategies," believes," "seeks," estimates," "may," will" and variations of these words or similar expressions are intended to identify forward-looking statements.
+Words such as "anticipates," "expects," "intends," "plans," "strategies," "believes," seeks," "estimates," "may," "will" and variations of these words or similar expressions are intended to identify foreign choicing statements, from which actual results may differ significantly.
+Thus, it is advised that investors refrain from making investment decisions based solely on these forward-looking statements.
 Nichirei and its Group companies will not necessarily revise their forward-looking statements in accordance with new information, future events and other results.
-Risks and uncertainties that could affect the actual results of Michirei and its Group companies include, but are not limited to: 1) economic conditions and industry environment, particularly levels of consumer spending, surrounding the business activities of Nichirei and its Group companies; 2) ourgroup extrations, randing and industry environment, particularly levels of consumer spending, surrounding the business activities of Nichirei and its Group companies; 2) ourgroup extrations, randing and and and and are and environment.
+Risks and uncertainties that could affect the actual results of khiriel and its Group companies include, but are not limited to:

+1) economic conditions and industry environment, particularly levels of consumer spending, surrounding the business activities of Nichirel and its Group companies;

-2) currency exchange rate fluctuations, particularly involving U.S. dollars and europ
+2) curponcy exchange acts filturations, nativitatively involving 11.5 calls and environ.

-3) Writer's and its Group companies' ability to establish a comprehensive quality assurance system that encompasses product development, raw materials procurement, production and sales;

-A) Nichirei's and its Group companies' ability to develop new products and services;

-S) Nichirei's and its Group companies' ability to implement growth strategies and build a low-cost structure; Nichirei's and its Group companies' ability to gain benefits through alliances with other companies;

-7) effect of natural disasters; and 8) serious and unpredictable effects that may be caused by future events
+- 2) currency exchange rate fluctuations, particularly involving U.S. dollars and euro; - 3) Michire's and its Group companies' ability to establish a comprehensive quality assurance system that encompasses product development, raw materials procurement, production and sales; - Nichirei's and its Group companies' ability to develop new products and services; - 5) Nichirei's and its Group companies' ability to implement growth strategies and build a low-cost structure; 6) Nichirei's and its Group companies' ability to gain benefits through alliances with other companies; - 7) effect of natural disasters; and 8) serious and unpredictable effects that may be caused by future events - 9) contingency risks.

-9) contingency risks